Sorbonne University Abu Dhabi: Research and innovation

 Research at SUAD is carried out within SAFIR Institute.
 It focuses its research on the areas of Sorbonne Université and Université Paris Cité, as well as the fields of the professors based in the Abu Dhabi campus.
 The research strategy, outlined in the strategic plan 2024-2028, is aligned with Abu Dhabi and Abu Dhabi’s Vision 2030 to support national priorities for the implementation of the UN Sustainable Development Goals.

+Earlier, in 2020, the Sorbonne Centre for Artificial Intelligence opened at SUAD.
+At the same time, the university signed a cooperation agreement with Total E&P and Thales International to establish an industrial chair in artificial intelligence.

 Since October 2024, SAFIR hosts seven research centers focusing on seven strategic research themes: